mrWh1te/Botmation/README.md

 # Introduction

-Botmation is a library of composable functions called `BotAction`'s that are used to build Puppeteer scripts in a functional, testable, declarative way.
-With `BotAction`'s, it's easy to build multiple bots with varying functionality and minimal code.
-With the `BotAction`'s provided, you build your own from scratch, and compose new ones with any others.
-The possibilities are endless.
+Botmation is like a slightly opinionated framework for Puppeteer.
+In that it is a library of composable functions called `BotAction`'s for building web crawlers in a functional, testable, and declarative way.

+`BotAction`'s handle common tasks in crawling and scraping the web.
+They are easily assembled into bots with varying functionality, using minimal code.

+You can compose new `BotAction`'s from the ones provided and build your own from scratch.

+The possibilities are truly endless!

 > “Everything should be made as simple as possible, but no simpler.” - Albert Einstein

 BotAction
 ---------

-Botmation's goal is to cover all the functionality in web crawling with separate composable functions called `BotAction`'s.

 <img alt="Yellow Bot" src="https://raw.githubusercontent.com/mrWh1te/Botmation/master/assets/art/yellow_bot.PNG" width="175" align="right">

-A `BotAction` is an async function that does one particular thing.
-For example, change the page URL, take a screenshot, type something with a keyboard, click something with a mouse, manage your Instagram account, run all the tasks of a bot, etc. These functions, when put together, become bots that crawl the web to perform tasks small and complex.
+A `BotAction` is an async function that does a particular thing in the web.
+For example, change the page URL, take a screenshot of the window, type something with a keyboard, click something with a mouse, manage your Instagram account (login, like friends' posts), run all the tasks of a bot, etc. When these functions are ran together the entire functional composition becomes a bot that crawls the web to perform tasks, it was programmed to do.

-These functions are all passed in a Puppeteer Page as the first parameter and are organized by type.
-Some `BotAction`'s are very simple, without any parameters, while others are complex with multiple higher-order sync functions that must be called first, to retrieve the actual `BotAction`.
+These functions are all passed a Puppeteer Page as the first parameter.
+They are organized by type.
+Some `BotAction`'s are very simple, without any multiple higher-order sync functions to customize them, whiles others are wrapped in multiple functions that must be called first, before the actual `BotAction` can be resolved.
 More on that later.

-`BotAction`'s are for composing that is they are "parts" of bots, when put together, perform various duties.
-Therefore, `BotAction`'s are for mean't to be assembled into a bot, like a car being made in a factory on an assembly line, it's built part by part.
-Similarly, Botmation, provides a type of `BotAction` for building bots, called `Assembly Lines`.
+`BotAction`'s are for composing bots so in essence, they are "parts" of bots for assembly.
+It's similar to a car factory, where cars are assembled on a line, part by part.
+Botmation assembles bots, and complex `BotAction`'s, with a particular type of `BotAction`, called `Assembly Lines`.

 `Assembly Lines` assemble `BotAction`'s in the sequence declared, one by one.
 The best one to get started with, is the simplest one, called `chain()()`.